All Episodes

 What are they supposed to do at that point?

-I actually spoke to a cop friend of mine.
+You know, and I actually spoke to a cop friend of mine, and they said, you know what?

 Oddly enough, many of us cops just spoke to him last night.

-He said many of us are Trump supporters, but we just kind of fell in line.
+He said, many of us are Trump supporters, but we just kind of fell in line.

-So I think that's exactly the case.
+So I think that's exactly the same.

-So did the cop kind of confirm to you that there was a stand-down order or what?
+So did the cop kind of confirm to you that there was a stand down order or what?

 He didn't confirm that.

-the way he explained it.
+That's the way he explained it.

 I asked him, did they stand down?